TatuE/the_cryptopals_crypto_challenges/README.md

 ## Binary files

-The compiled binaries can be found from [bin](https://github.com/TatuE/the_cryptopals_crypto_challenges/tree/main/bin) folder.
+The compiled binaries can be found from the [bin](https://github.com/TatuE/the_cryptopals_crypto_challenges/tree/main/bin) folder.